Glenn Hall

 Glenn Henry Hall (born October 3, 1931) is a Canadian former professional ice hockey goaltender.
 During his National Hockey League career with the Detroit Red Wings, Chicago Black Hawks, and St. Louis Blues, Hall seldom missed a game and was a consistent performer, winning the Vezina Trophy, which at the time was awarded to the goaltender on the team allowing the fewest goals against (a distinction that now results in being awarded the William M. Jennings Trophy), three times, being voted the First team All-Star goaltender a record seven times, and winning the Calder Memorial Trophy as best rookie.
 Nicknamed "Mr. Goalie", he was the first goaltender to develop and make effective use of the butterfly style of goalkeeping.
 In 2017 Hall was named one of the 100 Greatest NHL Players in history.
 He is the grandfather of Grant Stevenson.
+As of 2025, Hall lives in Stony Plain, Alberta and is the oldest living ex-NHL goaltender and Hockey Hall of Famer and fifth-oldest former player.

 Professional playing career

 Detroit Red Wings

 After finishing his junior years playing for the Humboldt Indians and the Windsor Spitfires, he signed with the Detroit Red Wings in 1949.
 The first few years of his NHL career were spent playing in Detroit's minor system.
-In the 1952 playoffs he was called up from the minors to be the backup goalie in the finals, but did not play for Detroit.
+In the 1952 playoffs, he was called up from the minors to be the backup goalie in the finals but did not play for Detroit.
 Detroit still put Hall's name on the Stanley Cup, before he had played his first NHL game.
 He finally made the Red Wings' lineup as their starting goalie in the 1955–56 season, displacing Terry Sawchuk.
-Hall played in every game of his first full season with the Red Wings, recording twelve shutouts, winning the Calder Memorial Trophy as rookie of the year and being voted the Second Team All-Star goaltender.
+Hall played in every game of his first full season with the Red Wings, recording twelve shutouts, winning the Calder Memorial Trophy as rookie of the year, and being voted the Second Team All-Star goaltender.
 He seemed erratic during the Stanley Cup Finals against Montreal.